luketn/mongodb-intro-workshop/part-3-data-modelling/README.md

 A subtlety to the performance of this is that when MongoDB updates an integer value likes property, it never has to move the document around as it has not changed size.
 If you add elements to a sub-document array MongoDB may well have to be moved - an expensive operation.

+Also, keeping the document smaller may allow more of these news documents to be retained in memory (in the 'working set') rather than being purged to disk.

 You might have to duplicate some data across many documents during this optimization, meaning that writes will be slower whilst you apply that update to all of them.
 In general this gives the application much better performance if most of the time the client is reading that collection.